ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v30.md

 ## Network file system operation enhancements
 {: #relnotes_v30-nfs}

-Starting with the V3.0 release you can simultaneously add or remove NFS storage and ESXi servers to clusters that are in the **Ready to Use** state.
+Starting with the V3.0 release you can simultaneously add or remove NFS storage and ESXi servers to clusters that are in the **Ready to use** state.
 For example, you can add or remove an ESXi server in a cluster and add or remove NFS storage in another cluster.
 This applies to all vCenter Server and vCenter Server with NSX-T instances.

 ## Updates for VMware vCenter Server instances
 {: #relnotes_v30-vcs}